xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RESET.TOOL**(**bar\_id, position**)

-Bar\_id    is the number or name of the toolbar containing the button you want to reset.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;is the number or name of the toolbar containing the button you want to reset.
 For detailed information about bar\_id, see ADD.TOOL.

-Position    specifies the position of the button within the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button within the toolbar.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-DELETE.TOOL   Deletes a button from a toolbar
+DELETE.TOOL&nbsp;&nbsp;&nbsp;Deletes a button from a toolbar

-RESET.TOOLBAR   Resets a button to its original button face
+RESET.TOOLBAR&nbsp;&nbsp;&nbsp;Resets a button to its original button face

 Return to [top](#Q)